nshint/nshint.github.io/source/_posts/2019-04-08-testing-the-camera-on-the-simulator.markdown

 )
 ```

+Waat!?

+The problem here is that all of these classes are concrete, so we can't abstract them into an interface.
+Also they are supposed to be created and populated at runtime, hence you can't `init` them.

 #### 🍸 `Swizzle` to the rescue

 One possible solution for this kind of scenario (since the framework it's all `Objective-C`...for now at least), is to use the [`Objective-C` runtime shenanigans](https://nshipster.com/method-swizzling/) to "fill this gap".